 Here is the calculator, which calculates the index of coincidence, or IOC (IC) for the given text.
 You can read what is the index of coincidence and how it is calculated below the calculator.

 The index of coincidence

 The index of coincidence is the probability of two randomly selected letters being equal.
-This metric was first proposed by William F. Friedman in 1922 in Revierbank Publication No. 22 titled "The Index of Coincidence and Its Applications in Cryptography".
-In 1967, the historian David Kahn wrote
+William F. Friedman first proposed this metric in 1922 in Revierbank Publication No. 22 titled "The Index of Coincidence and Its Applications in Cryptography".
+In 1967, the historian David Kahn wrote.

 Having the definition above, one can devise the formula for IOC.

 Let be the length of the text.